NawafSwe/investor_builtin/Readme.md

 # Investor built-in project:
-This project is built-in for the investor to set threshold for stock prices and get notified when the stock price is above the threshold.
+This project is built-in for the investor to set the threshold for stock prices and get notified when the stock price is above the threshold.

 # Tech stack used in the project:
 - Python